gigalixir/gigalixir-cli/docs/source/main.rst

 On the other hand, if you deploy with distillery, you no longer get mix tasks like :bash:`mix ecto.migrate` and configuring your :bash:`prod.exs` can be more confusing in some cases.

 If you don't know which to choose, we generally recommend going with distillery because.. why use elixir if you can't use all its amazing features?
 Also, Gigalixir works hard to make things easy with distillery.
-For example, we have a special command, :bash:`gigalixir migrate`, that makes it easy to run migrations without mix.
+For example, we have a special command, :bash:`gigalixir ps:migrate`, that makes it easy to run migrations without mix.

 If you choose mix, see :ref:`modifying existing app with mix`.